MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

     - `ls -altSr /var/log` - List the contents of a directory, ordered by size, with the largest at the end.

     - `find / -size +500M -exec ls -alFh {} \;` - Find large individual files.
-Adjust the `500M` value to a number of Megabytes or Gigabytes as necessary to locate the most effective files to prune.
+Adjust the `500M` value to a number of megabytes or gigabytes as necessary to locate the most effective files to prune.

-3. Remove any files which can be identified as unnecessary, such as old logs, forgotten backups, and similar files.
+3. Remove any files that can be identified as unnecessary, such as old logs, forgotten backups, and similar files.

 4. Once a suitable amount of space is cleared, target around 10% free disk, reboot the system.